IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Imprivata-Notes.md

   - In the General section, scroll down to `Authentication`
   - Select `Yes` to `Allow Users to Exit and Disable Agent`

-Once the above option is enabled in computer policy (sync and reboot IGEL device(s)) you can right click on turn off button right hand side of the screen.
+Once the above option is enabled in computer policy (sync and reboot IGEL device(s)) you can right click on turn off button right hand side of the screen:

+  - Hold down ++ctrl++ and right click on the power button